 Clinton aides later shifted the blame to working-class voters (historically a Democratic stronghold) and now, the Electoral College.

-While slamming “internalized misogyny” for her defeat, Clinton and her camp refuse to condemn or even acknowledge the externalized misogyny of some of her supporters, who called for Melania Trump to be raped.
+While slamming “internalized misogyny” for her defeat, Clinton and her camp refuse to condemn or even acknowledge the externalized misogyny of some of her supporters.

 Maybe Clinton will stop whining once she gets her participation trophy.

 - Hollywood in full CYA mode: Harvey Weinstein gets the boot from another film industry group - October 17, 2017